T0mexX/opendc-t0m3x/opendc-simulator/opendc-simulator-network/src/main/resources/documentation/documentation.md

     class Switch{
     }

-    note for CoreSwitch "Only nodes connected to internet" class CoreSwitch {
+    note for CoreSwitch "Only nodes connected to inet" class CoreSwitch {

     }